Reparations for slavery in the United States: Black Lives Matter

-Many groups under the Black Lives Matter organization have laid out a list of demands, some of which include: reparations, for what they say are past and continuing harms to African Americans, an end to the death penalty, legislation to acknowledge the effects of slavery, a move to defund the police, seizing homes owned by white families and providing them free to blacks, as well as investments in education initiatives, mental health services, and jobs programs.
+Many groups under the Black Lives Matter organization have laid out a list of demands, some of which include: reparations, for what they say are past and continuing harms to African Americans, an end to the death penalty, legislation to acknowledge the effects of slavery as well as investments in education initiatives, mental health services, and jobs programs.
 These calls for reparations have been bolstered amidst the COVID-19 pandemic and the high rates of police brutality against Blacks.

 Arguments for reparations

 Accumulated wealth

 Housing discrimination played a major role in creating the racial wealth gap that exists today.
-After the Great Migration of Southern blacks to Chicago in the 1940s, redlining was used to keep former slaves segregated from whites and to prevent black families from getting a mortgage.
+After the Great Migration of Southern blacks to Chicago and other northern cities in the 1940s, redlining was used to keep former slaves segregated from whites and to prevent black families from getting a mortgage.
 Thus they were forced to buy houses on contracts from real estate speculators, which were a scam.
 Not only did this cause thousands of Black Americans to lose their homes and their money, it also created what are known today as ghettos and prevented Blacks from accumulating wealth.
 Today, the average white family has roughly 10 times the amount of wealth as the average black family, and white college graduates have over seven times more wealth than Black college graduates.

 The wealth of the United States was greatly enhanced by the exploitation of African-American slave labor: some argue it is the bedrock for the US economy and capitalism.
 However, former slaves and their descendants are among the poorest demographic in America.
 According to this view, reparations would be valuable primarily as a way of correcting modern economic imbalances.

 In 2008 the American Humanist Association published an article which argued that if emancipated slaves had been allowed to possess and retain the profits of their labor, their descendants might now control a much larger share of American social and monetary wealth.
 Not only did the freedmen not receive a share of these profits, but they were stripped of the small amounts of compensation paid to some of them during Reconstruction.
 Therefore, many scholars and activists call for reparations to eliminate "racial disparities in wealth, income, education, health, sentencing and incarceration, political participation, and subsequent opportunities to engage in American political and social life".